Decoration, Maintenance & Repairs

-Landlord and tenant repair obligations - UK maintenance guide
+Landlord and tenant repair obligations: a UK maintenance guide

-Property maintenance sits at the heart of successful tenancies, yet confusion about repair responsibilities remains one of the most common sources of landlord-tenant disputes.
+Property maintenance sits at the heart of successful tenancies, yet confusion about repair responsibilities remains one of the most common sources of landlord and tenant disputes.
 Who pays for a broken boiler?
 What about a dripping tap?
 When does wear and tear become tenant damage?
-This comprehensive guide clarifies the legal framework governing landlord and tenant repair obligations in England and Wales, explains practical implementation, and shows how clear communication prevents conflicts whilst protecting both parties' interests.
+This guide clarifies the legal framework governing repair obligations in England and Wales, explains how it works in practice, and shows how clear communication prevents conflict while protecting both parties.

 The legal foundation of repair obligations

 Understanding repair responsibilities begins with legislation.
-Multiple Acts create the framework governing who fixes what in rental properties.
+Several Acts create the framework governing who fixes what in rental properties.

-The Landlord and Tenant Act 1985 (Section 11) establishes landlords' fundamental repair obligations.
-These apply to most residential tenancies lasting less than seven years and cannot be contracted out.
-Landlords must maintain the property structure and exterior including walls, roof, gutters, drains, and external pipes.
-They must keep in repair and proper working order installations for water supply, gas, electricity, sanitation including basins, sinks, baths, and toilets, and space heating and water heating.
+The Landlord and Tenant Act 1985 (Section 11) establishes a landlord's fundamental repair obligations.
+These apply to most residential tenancies of less than seven years and cannot be contracted out.
+Landlords must maintain the structure and exterior of the property, including walls, roof, gutters, drains and external pipes.
+They must also keep in repair and proper working order the installations for water supply, gas, electricity and sanitation, including basins, sinks, baths and toilets, as well as space heating and water heating.

-The Defective Premises Act 1972 extends landlords' duty of care to safety matters.
-Landlords must ensure properties remain safe and fit for habitation.
-This covers structural issues, damp, gas and electrical safety, and hazards that could cause injury.
+The Defective Premises Act 1972 extends a landlord's duty of care to safety matters, requiring that the property remains safe and free from defects that could cause injury.
+This covers structural issues, damp, and gas and electrical safety.

-The Homes (Fitness for Human Habitation) Act 2018 gives tenants additional rights to challenge poor property conditions.
-Properties must be fit for habitation at the tenancy start and throughout, considering factors like ventilation, natural lighting, water supply, drainage, freedom from damp and structural stability.
+The Homes (Fitness for Human Habitation) Act 2018 gives tenants additional rights to challenge poor conditions.
+A property must be fit for habitation at the start of the tenancy and throughout it, taking into account factors such as ventilation, natural light, water supply, drainage, freedom from damp and structural stability.

 Landlord repair obligations explained

-Landlords carry significant repair responsibilities that cannot be delegated to tenants through tenancy agreements.
-Understanding these obligations protects you from legal action, maintains property value, and keeps tenants satisfied.
+Landlords carry significant repair responsibilities that cannot be delegated to tenants through the tenancy agreement.
+Understanding these obligations protects you from legal action, maintains the value of the property, and keeps tenants satisfied.

 Structure and exterior